hrishikeshtak/ELK_Stack/README.md

     Generate SSL Certificates :

-      Since we are going to use Logstash Forwarder to ship logs from our Servers to our Logstash Server, we need to create an SSL certificate and key pair.
-The certificate is used by the Logstash Forwarder to verify the identity of Logstash Server. we have to add IP address of our server in /etc/ssl/openssl.cnf under [ v3_ca ] section in the file.
+      Since we are going to use Logstash Forwarder to ship logs from our client servers to our ELK Server, we need to create an SSL certificate and key pair.
+The certificate is used by the Logstash Forwarder to verify the identity of ELK Server.

+      we have to add IP address of our ELK server in /etc/ssl/openssl.cnf under [ v3_ca ] section in the file.

     "install_Logstash()" function , from script "setup-elasticsearch-logstash-kibana4-as-a-service.sh"